 Technical developments in fields that project little to no short- or medium-range economic advantages do not tend to garner private resources.
-Some people believe that government research grants should fill this gap-a belief implying that, for better or for worse, political considerations directly affect the migration of technology in such industries.
-The effects of this correlation are obvious in highly politicized debates on climate change or stem cell research.
-Moreover, despite the lower profile, this relationship plays an equally significant a role in ADR investment.
+Some believe government research grants should fill this gap.
+This belief implies that, for better or for worse, political considerations directly affect where technology in such industries migrates.
+The impacts of this correlation are obvious in highly politicized debates on climate change or stem cell research.
+Moreover, despite the lower profile, this relationship plays just as significant a role in ADR investment.
 Because defense concerns and legal uncertainties motivate governments to defend the status quo, no profound government push has driven technological developments.
-Furthermore, even should political motivations converge to produce a discernible mandate for ADR research, engineers will inevitably face constricting parameters from defense agencies concerned about dual-use applications.
+Furthermore, even should political motivations converge to produce a discernable mandate for ADR research, engineers will inevitably face constricting parameters from defense agencies concerned about dual-use applications.
 For example, a giant laser (an actual suggestion) designed to heat up one side of a piece of debris, causing it to collapse out of orbit, is essentially a giant ray gun.
-If it can deorbit a decommissioned satellite, then it can just as easily disable an operational one.

-Additionally, assuming the existence of positive responses from the defense community, a favorable legal climate, and supportive American political will, there remains a point of debate regarding exactly what type of ADR projects merit the limited resources made available to the Defense Advanced Research Projects Agency and NASA.
-Such determinations would require prioritizing either the removal of smaller debris, which aids in safeguarding existing operational satellites, or the remediation of larger debris, which contributes to the long-term stability of orbital systems.22 Arguments for the former stress the use of tight resources in addressing immediate issues.
-Small debris is problematic to track, and the number of individual pieces extends into the millions.
-Difficulty cataloguing and monitoring so much debris means that objects like paint chips and loose screws present the greatest short-term threat to operational satellites.
-Arguments for the latter stress the projections that removing even as few as five of the highest-risk large pieces of debris can considerably stabilize the orbital environment.23 Because actors can easily catalogue large debris, such materials present a more limited immediate threat.
-However, as noted above, the fragmentation potential of a big piece of orbiting junk presents an outsized, long-term risk.
-This vulnerability will inevitably need to be addressed although the necessarily myopic nature of politics (and the presence of more pressing considerations) makes the seemingly simple task of removing only a handful of pieces of debris difficult.

-Similarly, policy makers face a related choice between targeted and dragnet technologies, each posing its own benefits and issues as well.24 Dragnets are particularly useful after a catastrophe, cleaning up clusters of debris before they spread by capturing a large amount of material-similar to a trawler dredging the ocean floor.
-However, dragnets may be just as undiscerning as a dredge-inexact in what they collect.
+If it can deorbit a decommissioned satellite, it can just as easily disable an operational one.
+Furthermore, assuming the existence of positive responses from the defense community, a favorable legal climate, and supportive American political will, there remains a point of debate regarding exactly what type of ADR projects merit the limited resources made available to the Defense Advanced Research Projects Agency and NASA.
+Such determinations would require prioritizing either the removal of smaller debris, which aids in safeguarding existing operational satellites, or the remediation of larger debris, which contributes to the long-term stability of orbital systems.
+Arguments for the former stress the use of tight resources in addressing immediate issues.
+Small debris is difficult to track, and the number of individual pieces extends into the millions.
+Difficulty cataloguing and monitoring so much debris means that things like paint chips and loose screws present the greatest short-term threat to operational satellites.
+Arguments for the latter stress the projections that removing even as few as five of the highest-risk large pieces of debris can considerably stabilize the orbital environment.
+Because actors can easily catalogue large debris, such materials present a more limited immediate threat.
+However, as noted above, the fragmentation potential of a large piece of orbiting junk presents an outsized, long-term risk.
+This risk will inevitably need to be addressed, though the necessarily myopic nature of politics (and the presence of more pressing considerations) makes the seemingly simple task of removing only a handful of pieces of debris difficult.
+Similarly, policymakers face a related choice between targeted and dragnet technologies, each posing their own benefits and issues as well.
+Dragnets are particularly useful after a catastrophe, cleaning up clusters of debris before they spread by capturing a large amount of material similar to a trawler dredging the ocean floor.
+However, dragnets may be as undiscerning as a dredge as well-inexact in what they collect.
 Targeted techniques may be more equipped to mitigate the chances of specific collisions.
-Thus, assuming that we can address all of the political, legal, security, economic, and prioritization problems, what technology is currently available for research investment?
+So, assuming all of the political, legal, security, economic, and prioritization problems can be addressed, what technology is currently available for research investment?